 No matter what time of the year, foil packet recipes are always in season.
 Taking the fuss out of cooking, especially when it comes to dinner recipes, foil packets can be baked, roasted, grilled, or tossed over an open campfire.
-Simply load up your favorite flavor combinations, make sure the packs are completely sealed, cook, and enjoy.
+Who says camping food is only hotdogs and roasted marshmallows?
+Simply load up the camper kitchen with your favorite flavor combinations, make sure the packs are completely sealed, cook, and enjoy some campfire meals.

 When cooking your tin foil packet meal, be sure to use a heavy duty aluminum foil.
 This will prevent tearing and the wonderful juices from oozing out of your meal.
 When in doubt, you can always double up on foil, especially when you boil foil packets.

 Whether you've had a long day at work, are firing up the grill, or hanging around a campfire, foil packet meals are simple to make and take no time at all to cook.
-From chicken to veggies, here are 20 foil packet recipes that are perfect any time of year.
+From chicken to veggies, here are 20 foil packet recipes that are perfect for your next camping trip or any time of year.

 1. Butter Garlic Herb Steak Foil Packets